-Firefly Authentication Methods with TLS Protect Datacenter¶
+Issuer Authentication Methods with TLS Protect Datacenter¶

-In order for Firefly to operate with TLS Protect Datacenter, it must be represented as a user identity within the TLS Protect Datacenter system.
+In order for Issuer to operate with TLS Protect Datacenter, it must be represented as a user identity within the TLS Protect Datacenter system.
 This identity can then authenticate using various methods, such as a JSON Web Token (JWT) or a username and password.
 Below, you will find more details about the available authentication methods and how to configure them.

-Firefly can be configured to use OIDC authentication with a JSON Web Token (JWT) signed by the Kubernetes platform and verified by TLS Protect Datacenter.
+Issuer can be configured to use OIDC authentication with a JSON Web Token (JWT) signed by the Kubernetes platform and verified by TLS Protect Datacenter.
 This method leverages short-lived, dynamic credentials that are issued on demand and are not stored on the Kubernetes platform.

 Although this is a more complex setup, it is the recommended authentication method, as it aligns with modern security best practices.

 There are cases where OIDC authentication is not applicable, and an alternative authentication method must be used.
-One example is when Firefly is not deployed on a Kubernetes platform.
+One example is when Issuer is not deployed on a Kubernetes platform.
 In such scenarios, the username and password approach can be used instead.

 Security Considerations